 The new people gained insight about the issues to solve and the possibilities for niche-markets to serve, where airships are the only viable option, but some attempted too much too quickly, wasting money invested (causing distrust).
 Small multi-rotor drones then became popular, taking the limelight and many airship market sectors.

 Today the industry is back on its heels (evident from the near zero number of manned airships in service) needing better ways to follow, where more of the same is unlikely to succeed.
 We believe it needs new steady ways to break the cycle and overcome the shortcomings!
-We thus still believe that airships with their natural long endurance/range capability offering “a direct, swift and easy floatage from any one point to every other on the face of the globe” are needed due to being the only viable way for some purposes, which we plan to enable, such as:
+We thus still believe that airships with their natural long endurance/range capability offering “a direct, swift and easy floatage from any one point to every other on the face of the globe” (Sir George Cayley, when writing about Aerial Navigation before airships had flown) are needed due to being the only viable way for some purposes, which we plan to enable, such as:

 - Heavy-lift transporters in regions that otherwise are poorly served (if at all) by other methods